mtlynch/mtlynch.io/content/posts/logpaste/index.md

 ## Using LogPaste in production

 I'm using LogPaste in production for [TinyPilot](https://tinypilotkvm.com), my open-source KVM over IP device.
-Because users run my software on devices they own, I don't have any diagnostic information when they report issues.
-LogPaste provides a convenient way for them to share their logs with me.
+Because users run my software on devices they own, I can't see any diagnostic information when they report issues.
+LogPaste provides a convenient way for users to share their logs with me.

 {{<video src="tinypilot-shareable-log.mp4" caption="TinyPilot uses LogPaste to let users generate URLs for their debug logs.">}}

-LogPaste has been handling all of TinyPilot's debug logs for the past few months, and it's worked well.
+LogPaste has handled all of TinyPilot's debug logs for the past few months, and it's worked well.
 The cost for data replication truly is just $0.03 per month:

 {{<img src="aws-bill.png" alt="Screenshot of AWS bill showing $0.03 in S3 charges and $0.00 in data transfer fees" maxWidth="600px" hasBorder="true">}}

 My use case is, admittedly, fairly gentle.
 Only a handful of users upload their logs each day, so there may be pain points with this setup under heavier workloads.

-It's also important to note that Litestream can't resolve conflicts between multiple database writes, so you can only run one application server for each database.
+It's also important to note that Litestream can't resolve conflicts between multiple database writes, so each database can have only one application server with write access.

 Still, I've been incredibly impressed with Litestream, and I'm eager to use it in more scenarios.